davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_CDC_Daily_v003 explores vaccination by age cohort and state
 * Coronavirus_CDC_Daily_v003 explores evolution of vaccination by age cohort and state

+### Expansions week of 23-AUG-2021
+* Coronavirus_CDC_Daily_v003 explores evolution of cumulative cases and deaths and state